Should I Become a Certified Administrative Professional?

 |Experience||Entry-level; advancement to higher level positions with certificate or associate's degree|

-|Certification||Certification is optional but employers may prefer the Certified Administrative Professional (CAP), Certified Medical Administrative Assistant (CMAA), or Accredited Legal Secretary (ALS) certification, among others**|
+|Certification||Certification is optional but employers may prefer the Certified Administrative Professional (CAP), Certified Medical Administrative Assistant (CMAA) or Accredited Legal Professional (ALP) certification, among others|

-|Computer Skills||Keyboarding (~45 wpm), database management, word processing, email, spreadsheets, desktop publishing; ability to use office technology, including phone systems, copiers, fax machines, scanners**|
+|Key Skills||Communication and keyboarding skills; familiarity with database management, word processing, email, spreadsheet and desktop publishing software; ability to use office technology, including phone systems, copiers, fax machines and scanners|

-Sources: *U.S. Bureau of Labor Statistics, **Job postings by employers (September 2012).
+Sources: U.S. Bureau of Labor Statistics (May 2018), Job postings by employers (September 2012)

 Step 1: Complete Postsecondary Education

-Certificate programs generally take one year or less to complete and may include classes geared toward specific job skills, such as keyboarding, word processing and business communications.
+Certificate programs generally take one year or less to complete and may include classes geared toward specific job skills, such as keyboarding, word processing, and business communications.
 Some colleges offer an Associate of Applied Science in Office Administration, which includes general education courses that may be transferable to a bachelor's degree program.
-Students learn records management procedures, desktop publishing skills, accounting and transcription.
+Students learn records management procedures, desktop publishing skills, accounting, and transcription.